 Cory Booker’s flub will stick, too.
 It is concise and memorable, and it captures a side of Booker that seems revealing.
 It says, “I am grandiose, self-inflating, and narcissistic.”
 Every candidate for President probably shares those features.
 So, obviously, does the current occupant.
 It’s just that most politicians don’t make them the centerpiece of their campaign rallies.
 Or high-profile Congressional hearings.

 Charles Lipson is the Peter B. Ritzma Professor of Political Science Emeritus at the University of Chicago, where he is founding director of PIPES, the Program on International Politics, Economics, and Security.
-He can be reached at [email protected]DONATE
+He can be reached at [email protected]

 Donations tax deductible